THE GENERAL DATA PROTECTION REGULATION (GDPR) (EU)

-1. FT has appropriate technical and organizational measures in place to protect against unauthorized or unlawful use of your personal information.
+1. FT has appropriate technical and organisational measures in place to protect against unauthorised or unlawful use of your personal information.
 These measures also cover accidental loss, destruction or damage of your personal information whilst under our control.
 No data transmission over the internet can be guaranteed to be 100% secure and any information you transmit to us you do at your own risk.

 2. FT will take steps to ensure that any transfer of your personal information to a country or territory outside the European Economic Area shall be protected to a standard compliant with European data protection laws.

 3. We will hold your personal information on our systems for as long as is necessary to provide you with the goods and/or services you have requested, or as is required by applicable law, and then we will delete it.

 For the purposes of clarity, it remains each user’s responsibility: